 - Under carpets

-Unlike Odorous House Ants, Pavement Ant nests are typically found under stones and sidewalks, in pavement cracks and open soil near building foundations or under mulch in landscaped beds.
+Unlike odorous house ants, pavement ant nests are typically found under stones and sidewalks, in pavement cracks and open soil near building foundations, or under mulch in landscaped beds.
 In addition to these areas, colonies can be found under logs, boards, bricks, and patio blocks.
-While they rarely nest inside, Pavement Ants often enter buildings in search of food through cracks in the slab walls and expansion joints as well as natural openings.
+While they rarely nest inside, pavement ants often enter buildings in search of food through cracks in the slab walls and expansion joints, as well as natural openings.

-As active foragers, Pavement Ants will set up trails for distances up to 30 feet.
+As active foragers, pavement ants will set up trails for distances up to 30 feet.
 These trails can be found along baseboards, beneath the edges of carpets, under toilets, and in other similar areas.
 Also, workers will readily move to different rooms and floors via plumbing lines.
 These lines not only act as a “highway” but serve as entry points, providing moisture and heat during the winter.

-Odorous House Ants and Pavement Ants have similar eating habits.
+Odorous house ants and Pavement ants have similar eating habits.
 Both feed on living and dead insects as well as honeydew, seeds, plant sap, nuts, cheese, bread, and meat.
-However, Odorous House Ants are usually found foraging atop kitchen counters whereas Pavement Ants are mainly found feeding on or near pet food.
+However, odorous house ants are usually found foraging atop kitchen counters whereas Pavement ants are mainly found feeding on or near pet food.
 Both species forage day or night.

-- Wipe spills and countertops
+- Wipe spills and countertops.

-- Store foods in sealed containers to remove potential food sources inside the home
+- Store foods in sealed containers to remove potential food sources inside the home.

-- Store all trash in tightly sealed containers
+- Store all trash in tightly sealed containers.

-- Remove potential nesting sites such as debris, stacks of firewood, or lumber away from the house
+- Remove potential nesting sites such as debris, stacks of firewood, or lumber away from the house.

-- Trim vegetation and landscaping from contacting the building
+- Trim vegetation and landscaping from contacting the building.

-Customer Expectations from Treatment
+Customer Expectations from Ant Control Treatment

-In response to treatment, Odorous House Ants and Pavement Ants will act abnormally prior to death.
-Both species will trail along wall or floor corners or appear on countertops and floors in a frenzy.
+In response to treatment, odorous house ants and pavement ants will act abnormally prior to death.
+Both species will trail along wall or floor corners, or they may appear on countertops and floors in a frenzy.
 After this initial reaction time, random new ants may appear during the next 60 days, but this is NOT a sign of re-infestation.
 Left alone, the new ants will either cross the residue and die or return outside.
-This is because our products kill on contact and act as a repellant by leaving a long-term residue that outlasts the lifecycle of the ants.
+This is because our products kill on contact and act as a repellent by leaving a long-term residue that outlasts the life cycle of the ants.

 Unfortunately, no person or product can keep ants from being active outside.
 It is their natural environment.
 As such, ants may be seen on the deck or porch and may come in the front door.
 However, the protection is still in place around your home and will prevent ants from starting a new nest.